Franz Rosenzweig: Collaboration with Buber

+Rosenzweig was engaged critically with the Jewish Zionist scholar Martin Buber.
+The two exchanged letters on the subject of a lecture series which Buber had given.
+In 1923, one of the letters was published by Rosenzweig as an open letter entitled "The Builders".

-Rosenzweig was critical of the Jewish scholar Martin Buber's early work but became close friends with him upon their meeting.
-Buber was a Zionist, but Rosenzweig felt that a return to Israel would embroil the Jews into a worldly history that they should eschew.
+Unlike Buber, Rosenzweig felt that a return to Israel would embroil the Jews into a worldly history that they should eschew.
 Rosenzweig criticized Buber's dialogical philosophy because it is based not only on the I-Thou relation but also on I-It, a notion that Rosenzweig rejected.
 He thought that the counterpart to I-Thou should be He-It, namely “as He said and it became”: building the "it" around the human "I"—the human mind—is an idealistic mistake.
 Rosenzweig and Buber worked together on a translation of the Tanakh, or Hebrew Bible, from Hebrew to German.
 The translation, while contested, has led to several other translations in other languages that use the same methodology and principles.
 Their publications concerning the nature and philosophy of translation are still widely read.